 Abandoned by Virgil, for as a pagan he lacks the theological virtues of faith, hope and love that will carry him upwards through the celestial spheres, our hero is reunited with his sweetheart, Beatrice, who arrives in the magnificent Pageant of the Sacrament to champion her lover to rise to Heaven.
 Embodying all that is purity and grace, Beatrice encourages Dante to examine God’s greatest gift to mankind, that of free will, and consider how its exertion may influence a blessed soul’s placement in Heaven.
 Ascension through the perfect glory of the nine stars of Paradise introduces Dante to the Apostles, the Evangelists, the Eagle of Justice, Adam and Eve and Jesus Christ.
 Humbled by a prayer of intercession from the Virgin Mary, Dante is spiritually prepared for his auspicious encounter with the Heavenly Father, whereupon our hero looks direct into the face of God.

-His task now is to use poetic prose to alert mankind to his spiritual failings and lead him out of the darkness back into the light but, restricted to the lexicon of mortal man, this enormous challenge weighs heavy.
+His task now is to use poetic prose to alert mankind to his spiritual failings and lead him out of the darkness back into the light, but restricted to the lexicon of mortal man this enormous challenge weighs heavy.
 Dante must communicate the triumph and might of the Divine, the celestial beauty of Heaven, the glory and magnificence of the Mountain of Purgatory and the cruelty and barbarity of the savage Inferno.
-More than ever, earthly man needs reminding that to renounce sin, to repent, atone and attain redemption, to return to the path of Truth is to save himself.
+More than ever, earthly man needs reminding that to renounce sin, to repent, atone and earn redemption, to return to the path of Truth is to save himself.
 For, in death, all seek eternal life in the perfection and bliss that is Paradise.